FAQs - Synthetic nitrogen reporting

 The information flows directly to the N-Cap data store and is reported to the regional councils to assist with identifying compliant and non-compliant synthetic nitrogen application rates.

-Summary data by region, without individual farm contact information, will be provided to the Ministry for the Environment.
+Summary data by region, without individual farm contact information, will be provided to the Ministry for the Environment and used by the system administrators to monitor progress in reporting.
 Council’s will hold the submitted data for compliance purposes.
 If you have any questions about the information held for your farm, please contact your council.

 I use liquid fertiliser on my farm, how do I record this?